mattlokes/photobooth/README.md

 * Optional: [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) (0.5.11)
 * Optional: [gphoto2-cffi](https://github.com/jbaiter/gphoto2-cffi) or [Piggyphoto](https://github.com/alexdu/piggyphoto)

 RPi.GPIO is necessary to use external buttons as a trigger but it works just fine without.
-Triggering is then only possible using touch screen / mouse or key 'c'.
+Triggering is then only possible using 'g' & 'r' key (Context Related).

 ### Hardware
-* [Raspberry Pi](https://www.raspberrypi.org/) (Any device able to run the software stack should work fine)
+* [Raspberry Pi](https://www.raspberrypi.org/) (Due to improved GUI needs to be raspberry pi 2 or newer)
 * Camera supported by gPhoto.
-I've used a Canon EOS 500D.
+I've used a Canon EOS 550D.
-* Optional: External button that closes GPIO23 (pin 16) and GND.
+* Optional: GPIO PIN TODO

 ## Usage
-Simply download `photobooth.py` or clone the repository and run it.
+Simply download `main.py` or clone the repository and run it.
 It opens the GUI, prints the features of the connected camera, e.g.,
 ```
-$ ./photobooth.py
+$ ./main.py
 Abilities for camera             : Canon EOS 500D
 Serial port support              : no
 USB support                      : yes